BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 - **OC 0.7.1** base files (debug version)
 - **ACPI folder:**
 	- SSDT-EC.aml		- For Embedded Controller, via OC Guide
 	- SSDT-HPET.aml		- IRQ patching.
-Created with SDDTTimes, via OC Guide..
+Created with SDDTTimes, via OC Guide.
-	- SSDT-HDEF.aml		- for Realtek ALC262 audio injection (Imported from bilbo's guide)
+	- SSDT-HDEF.aml		- for Realtek ALC262 audio injection (Imported from bilbo's DSDT patch)
-	- SSDT-IMEI.aml		- for IMEI, via OC Guide
+	- SSDT-IMEI.aml		- for IMEI (imported from bilbo's DSDT patch)
-	- SDDT-OTHERS.aml	- Misc items I placed in here: "SMBus" fix via OC Guide.
+	- SDDT-OTHERS.aml	- Misc items placed in here: "SMBus" fix via OC Guide.
 	- SSDT-UIAC-ALL.aml	- USB2 port mapping (from bilbo's guide)

 	- SSDT-CPUPM.aml	- Custom CPU SSDT for proper CPU power management, unique for each CPU model.
 Currently not enabled.
 So your initial install does not have full CPU PM.
 You can enable this SSDT via config.plist (ACPI->Add, find "SDDT-CPUPM.aml" entry, change "Enabled" key to "True").
 Before enable it, replace this SSDT with one that matches your CPU.
 I have provided a few models below.
-If your CPU is different, you need to generate one, using ssdtPRGen (bilbo's [guide](https://www.insanelymac.com/forum/topic/335860-guide-2018-z820-high-sierra-the-great-guide-sucess/) has good coverage on this, including instructions for E5-26X7 variants CPUs).
+If your CPU is different, you need to generate one, using ssdtPRGen (bilbo's [guide](https://www.insanelymac.com/forum/topic/335860-guide-2018-z820-high-sierra-the-great-guide-sucess/) has good coverage on this, including special instructions for E5-26X7 variants CPUs).

 	(The following are CPU PM SSDTs I created for my systems.
-Reminder: ssdtPRGen must run on the target system, or system with same model/bios revision.
-To generate correct result, I recommend booting macOS without loading any CPU SSDT, then run ssdtPRGen.)
+You may use the one that matches your CPU to replace SSDT-CPUPM.aml above.)
-	- SSDT-2670.aml		- E5-2670 CPU, Single or Dual)
+	- SSDT-2670.aml		- E5-2670 CPU, Single or Dual
 	- SSDT-2650V2.aml	- E5-2650v2 CPU, ...
 	- SSDT-2680V2.aml	- E5-2680v2 CPU, ...
 	- SSDT-1620v2.aml	- E5-1620v2 CPU